Geospatial Accessibility to Primary and Community Health Centres in India

 Background

-Studies have found that accessibility to public healthcare in India is poor.
-However, data on geographic access to primary and secondary public health facilities in terms of travel time and geographical scope are limited.
-Our study estimates the travel times and the proportion of the population with timely geographic access to primary health centres (PHCs) and community health centres (CHCs) in India.
+Accessibility to public healthcare in India is poor.
+Data on access to public health facilities in terms of travel time and geographical scope are limited.

 Methods

-PHC and CHC locations were taken from the Geographic Information System (GIS) dataset of the Pradhan Mantri Gram Sadak Yojana (PMGSY) 2021.
+Primary health centre (PHC) and community health centre (CHC) locations were taken from the Geographic Information System dataset of the Pradhan Mantri Gram Sadak Yojana 2021.
 Motorized and walking travel-time friction surface rasters were taken from the Malaria Atlas Project 2020.
-Using these, we examined the densities, travel times, and Access Population Coverage (APC) for PHCs and CHCs in India up to the district level.
+We examined the densities, travel times, and Access Population Coverage (APC) for PHCs and CHCs in India up to the district level.
+For walking APCs, we used a 30-minute time threshold for PHCs and a 60-minute threshold for CHCs.
+For motorized APCs, we used a 60-minute threshold for PHCs and a 120-minute threshold for CHCs.

 Results